 - Fresh cherries for garnish

-- Preheat the oven to 350 degrees F. Grease three 8" round cake pans.
+- Preheat the oven to 350 degrees F. Grease and line with parchment paper three 8" round cake pans.
 Set aside.

 - In a large bowl, combine the flour, sugar, cocoa, baking powder, baking soda, and salt.
 Whisk to combine.